gavin44/ProtocolBufferComparisons/README.md

 What are Protocol buffers?
 ======================
-It is a way of serializing structured data for use in communications protocols, data storage and more.
+It is a way of serializing structured data for use in communications protocols, data storage and more...

 Links
 ======